Quick Answer

 What to verify

-- Material source: ask whether the foam is virgin EVA, recycled foam, XPE, IXPE, PVC, or another structure.
+- Material source: ask whether the foam is EVA, recycled foam, XPE, IXPE, PVC, or another structure.

 - Claim support: check BPA, phthalate, heavy-metal, and emissions language against current records.